more from

 rvss.eel thumbnail

-rvss.eel This is probably the best three-hour-plus ambient album of the year.
+rvss.eel This is probably the best three-hour-plus album of the year.
 Also possibly the best two-hour-plus ambient album since Selected Ambient Works, Vol. II.
-One of the best hour-plus albums of the year all around.
-Duration notations aside, this is the simply the best (purely) ambient album of 2022.
-I also note that music for animals means music for humans.
-Regardless of the title, I listen to Music For Animals and believe that this is music for all of us.
+Additionally, one of the best hour-plus albums of the year all around.
+Duration comparisons aside, this is the simply the best (purely) ambient album of 2022.
+Music for animals means music for humans.
+Regardless of the title, I listen to Music For Animals and it does sound to me like this is music for all of us.
 Favorite track: Briefly.

 more... more...